Web under local loads – Hand calculations

 Screwed connections with long holes (without pre-tensioning) are the best example of slippage:

 This connection will not carry any force at the beginning.
-First, the movement (slippage) have to happen in order for the screw to reach sides of holes in both elements.
+First, the movement (slippage) has to happen in order for the screw to reach the sides of holes in both elements.
 Then the shear force will be transmitted as can be seen below:

 After the screws are in contact with the sides of the holes, forces are transmitted as normal.
 So what is the problem you might ask… the problem is with the movement itself!

 In the above example connection can easily slip more than 30mm (depending on the long hole length of course) – it is obvious that the designer’s intention was to allow such movement.
 But in a “normal” screwed connection this movement is usually restricted to around 2mm (holes tend to have a diameter 2mm higher than bolts).
 Seems like very little right… I will show you the effect of such 2mm slippage on 2 examples below.